the website of dither8

 Beta 1.7.3 Terrain

-For the longest time, I've considered this the golden child of Minecraft terrain generation.
+For the longest time, I've considered this the golden standard of Minecraft terrain generation.
 Worlds are lush, varied, and interesting.
-This worldgen was first introduced in Alpha 1.2.
+Though I am aware of some drawbacks, for instance, ocean size is roughly 50/50 with land.
+This world-gen was first introduced in Alpha 1.2.0, and remained fairly stable throughout.

-Another interesting note is that differences in biomes aren't as stark as they are in newer versions.
-It can sometimes be hard to tell when one starts and ends.
-This ultimately makes the worlds feel more cohesive than anything that came after, even what we got now.
+Biome differences aren't as stark as they are in newer versions—It's sometimes hard to tell where one starts and ends.
+This ultimately makes the worlds feel more cohesive than anything that came later.
+On the other hand, biomes such as "Rainforest" and "Seasonal Forest" make no sense compared to how biomes are treated in the current version of the game.

 Beta 1.8 — 1.6.4